tencentyun/qcloud-documents/product/视频服务/游戏多媒体引擎/SDK 文档/Unreal Engine SDK/接口文档_intl.md

 ## Advanced APIs

 ### Obtain diagnostic messages
 This API is used to obtain information about the quality of real-time audio/video calls.
-This API is mainly used to check the quality of real-time calls and troubleshoot problems, and can be ignored at the business side.
+This API is mainly used to check the quality of real-time calls and troubleshoot problems, and can be ignored for this service.
 #### Function prototype

 ```